PaddlePaddle/PaddleFleetX/README.md

 **Fleet** is High-Level API for distributed training in PaddlePaddle.
 The name of **Fleet** means that a large crowd of ships working together to finish a large scale job.
 The design of **Fleet** makes a trade-off between easy-to-use and algorithmic extensibility.
 First, a user can shift from single machine paddle fluid code to distributed code within ten lines of code.
 Second, different algorithms can be easily defined through distributed strategy through **Fleet** API.

-# Training with Fleet is Highly Effcient

-# Fleet is Easy-to-use
+## High Efficiency

+Deep neural networks training with Fleet API is highly efficient in PaddlePaddle.
+We benchmark serveral standard models here.

+## Easy To Use

+Fleet is easy to use for both collective training and parameter server training.

 # Fleet